 1886: “Departmental Ditties” was published in his newspaper.
 He also began to write for the Gazette’s sister paper the “Pioneer” in Allahabad.

 1889: Rudyard Kipling returned to England hoping to repeat the literary success that he had achieved already in India.

 1890: His first novel “Light that Failed” was not well received.

 1892: “Barrack Room Ballads” did achieve success.
 Set out on a world trip on his honeymoon with his new wife and then returned to her home town of Brattleboro in Vermont with the intention of settling there.

 1894: “The Jungle Book”, written in America, established his fame in England, but still many English people found his poetry distasteful as it smacked of jingoism.

 1896: After quarreling with Carrie’s brother the Kiplings came to settle in England.

-1897: Moved to the Grange in Rottingdean in Sussex.
+1897: Kipling moved to the Grange in Rottingdean in Sussex.

 1899: Death of his daughter Josephine on a visit to the United States.